Club Assist Privacy Statement

 Disclosure of Personal Information

-We may disclose your information to mercantile agents and lawyers to recover debts owing or where authorised or required by law to do so.
+We may also disclose your information to mercantile agents and lawyers to recover debts owing or where authorised or required by law to do so.

 We may disclose information as required or authorised under Australian law or court/tribunal order; where a permitted general or health situation exists; or where reasonably necessary, to an enforcement related body for enforcement purposes.